Projects could basically be about anything: from building a new house, to setting up a new marketing campaign or building a new website from scratch.

 In Teamleader, a project could be the next step once a deal is accepted: the actions you take to live up to what you promised to do in your quotation, but it could also be an internal project.

 Besides that, you can also visualize the profit you are making by giving an overview of the costs you've incurred in relation to the revenue of the project.
 You can find this feature on the 'Project info' page in your project and read more about it here!

-You will also be able to draw up detailed reports of each project.
+Furthermore, you will be able to draw up detailed reports of each project.

 To make things clearer, let's run through an example together in the next article (building a house).